Tourist Attractions in Bahia: main attractions, beaches and cities

 play-rounded-fill

-Tourist Attractions in Bahia
+Tourist attractions in Bahia

-1. Salvador de Bahia
+1. Salvador, Bahia

-Founded in 1549 as the country’s first capital, Salvador enchants with its Historic Centre, recognised as a UNESCO World Heritage Site, its baroque churches covered in gold, its popular festivals such as the Carnival and the Lavagem do Bonfim, and its paradisiacal beaches washed by the Baía de Todos os Santos.
-A blend of tradition and modernity, the city offers a unique experience of colours, flavours, rhythms and faith.
+The city’s gold-covered churches, popular festivals, such as Carnival and the Lavagem do Bonfim, and its paradisiacal beaches bathed by the Bay of All Saints are all highlights.
+Blending tradition and modernity, the city offers a unique experience of colours, flavours, rhythms and faith.

-Salvador da Bahia
+Pelourinho em Salvador da Bahia

 1. Historic Centre (Pelourinho)